Company Profile

 The EMCO/Hanover Group specialists have participated in all levels of executive management, both in on-line positions and as senior consultants.
 The key is to define what a company's abilities are, analyze its underlying weaknesses and corporate identity, and then design programs to capitalize and/or enhance redefined corporate objectives.
 This is done through strategic analysis, business planning, on-line management, including personnel involvement and board representation.
 A cross section of assignments have included: (1) SRECO (sewer rodding equipment), management reorganization and market penetration plus expansion; (2) The Sparrow Corporation (music publisher), management incentives, executive retreats, corporate expansion; (3) Anderson, Alfred & Ritter (accounting firm), diversified services, compensation plan, incentive plan, business expansion; (4) Pearson & Johnson (general contractors), on-line management pre- and post- capital procurement; (5) R&S Medical Enterprises, corporate expansion; (6) Richard Wolffers, Inc., (philatelic auctioneers), on-line management, business expansion; (7) Sho Iino Accountants (now part of Deloitte & Touche), consulting services, business expansion; and (8) Swat Fame, Inc. (an assembler/manufacturer of children, junior, misses apparel), middle and senior management compensation, tied to fiscal budgeting.

-CAPITAL SOURCING
+CORPORATE INVOLVEMENTS, INCLUDING CAPITAL SOURCING

 ACCOUNTING -- without divulging firm names (due to confidentiality) assignments included: where EMCO/Hanover directed its management advisory services for specialized accounts after merger of a major Los Angeles-based and Far Eastern-related practice into a now Big Four accounting firm, as part of the transaction between the parties; restructure of a regional office for a Big Six firm with regard to its business management and administrative functions; designed and implemented a to-be-formed management advisory services department for a regional CPA practice; participated as administrative partner for a localized medium-size CPA practice, subsequently merged with a Big Six firm; and acted as part of the management services arm from a Far Eastern and Los Angeles based firm, which subsequently became the Far Eastern practice for a Big-4 Accounting Firm.